-General Fund (favorable variance) is \$7.0 million above the amount forecasted through September in the FY 2022 Budget.
-This also represents the end of the first quarter of the fiscal year.
+General Fund (favorable variance) is \$8.7 million above the amount forecasted through October in the FY 2022 Budget.
 What follows is an explanation of significant variances of individual General Fund revenue components.

-- 1. General Property Tax (favorable variance) is up \$1.7 million.
-Revenue is greater than projected as a result of higher assessed property values utilized by the County Auditor. - 2.
-Income Tax (favorable variance) is \$3.9 million above the forecasted amount.
-However, businesses that filed for extensions of their net profit returns in April may be eligible for refunds in October which would affect the favorable variance.
-The Administration is still monitoring income tax trends very closely due to the shift to remote work. - 3.
-Local Government Fund (favorable variance) is up \$588k.
-The favorable variance is the result of increased revenue collection from the State of Ohio General Revenue tax sources. - 4.
-Casino (favorable variance) is \$566k above the forecasted amount.
-The casino revenue is outperforming current estimates, which have been set at pre-pandemic levels.
+- 1. General Property Tax (favorable variance) is up \$1.9 million.
+Revenue is currently greater than projected as a result of higher assessed property values utilized by the County Auditor.
+However, since the millage rate is lower starting in CY 2022, property tax revenue is expected to be at or near the estimate. - 2.
+Income Tax (favorable variance) is \$4.4 million above the forecasted amount.
+Business refunds requested in October were lower than budgeted thus resulting in more net revenue than expected in October.
+The amount of withholding refunds due in the spring of CY 2022 are still unknown, which could affect the variance.
+Administration is still watching income tax trends very closely due to the shift to remote work. - 3.
+Admissions Tax (favorable variance) is up \$1.1 million.
+The FY 2022 estimates are conservative due to the unknown level of response to the ongoing pandemic.
+The return of events since the pandemic and new entertainment venues have both contributed to the favorable variance. - 4.
+License & Permits (favorable variance) is \$606k above the forecasted estimate.
+Building permits are trending toward pre-pandemic levels.
+The FY 2022 estimate was conservative.
+Administration will continue to monitor the activity. - 5.
+Local Government Fund (favorable variance) is up \$877k.
+The favorable variance is the result of increased revenue collection from the State of Ohio General Revenue tax sources. - 6.
+Casino (favorable variance) is \$1.1 million above the forecasted amount.
+The casino revenue is outperforming current estimates, which have been set at prepandemic levels. - 7.
+Other (unfavorable variance) is \$1.9 million below forecast.
+This category is made up of many small sources of revenue that fluctuate from time to time.
+Finance will continue to monitor these various revenue sources.